-- 1. The institution should have a team(s) that is activated immediately in response to a cardiopulmonary arrest and in timely manner to clinical deterioration - 2.
-The exact composition of the team(s) will vary between institutions, although the team responding to cardiopulmonary arrest should have the following capabilities: - Advanced airway management including endotracheal intubation - Vascular and intraosseous access - Defibrillation (advisory and manual) and cardioversion - Administration of resuscitation medications - The ability to undertake other advanced resuscitation skills (e.g. external cardiac pacing, pericardiocentesis, intercostal catheter insertion) - Skills required for post- resuscitation care - 3.
-The institution's resuscitation committee should determine the composition of the resuscitation team.
-The development of a Medical Emergency Team (MET) or similar service to treat a patient whose condition is deteriorating is strongly encouraged. - 4.
-The resuscitation team should be responsible for issues relating to the management of relatives during resuscitation (who may or may not wish to be present), post resuscitation, transfer and debriefing.
+- 1. Health service organisations should have a team(s) that is activated immediately in response to a cardiopulmonary arrest and in timely manner to clinical deterioration. - 2.
+The exact composition of the team(s) will vary between institutions, although the team responding to cardiopulmonary arrest should have the following capabilities: - Advanced airway management including endotracheal intubation - Vascular and intraosseous access - Defibrillation (automated and manual) and cardioversion - Administration of resuscitation medications - The ability to undertake other advanced resuscitation skills (e.g.., external cardiac pacing, intercostal catheter insertion) - Skills required for post-resuscitation care. - 3.
+The resuscitation committee should determine the composition of the resuscitation (and/or rapid response) team. - 4.
+The resuscitation team should be responsible for issues relating to the management of relatives during resuscitation (who may or may not wish to be present), post resuscitation, transfer, and debriefing. - 5.
+The resuscitation team should be summoned to cardiopulmonary arrests using a standard telephone number throughout the organisation and have a backup system in the event of a failure in the primary communication system.
+A protocol for information should be supplied, such as:

-- 5. The resuscitation team should be summoned to cardiopulmonary arrests by the use of a common telephone number throughout their institution and have a backup system in the event of a failure in the primary communication system.
-A protocol for information should be supplied, such as: - Which Building (e.g. A, B, C) - Which Ward or area (e.g. Ward/floor 2C, Engineering, Kitchen) - Which Bed area (e.g. Room 12) - Which Service, e.g. Adult/Paediatric/Neonatal/Trauma - 6.
-The institution must ensure that the resuscitation alert system is activated within 30 seconds of the call for help.
+- Which Building (e.g., A, B, C) - Which Ward or area (e.g., Ward/floor 2C, Engineering, Kitchen) - Which Bed area (e.g..
+Room 12) - Which Service, (e.g..
+Adult/Paediatric/Neonatal/Trauma) - 6.
+The organisation must ensure that the resuscitation alert system is activated within 30 seconds of the call for help.
 This system should be tested regularly. - 7.
-Basic Life Support must commence immediately and the resuscitation team should be at the patient's location as soon as possible.
+Basic Life Support (BLS) must commence immediately, and the resuscitation team should be at the patient's location as soon as possible.
 Ideally, in major acute care hospitals, resuscitation teams should be at the patient's location within 3 minutes.
-All institutions should have a system in place for ensuring access at all times to at least one clinician, either on-site or in close proximity, who can practise advanced life support (Australian Commission on Safety and Quality in Healthcare, 2012). - 8.
-The resuscitation team should have a leader who is responsible for: - Directing and co-ordinating the resuscitation - Ensuring the safety of the resuscitation team - Leading end-of-life decisions with the resuscitation attempt in consultation with admitting teams and significant others - Ensuring that documentation (including audit forms) and communication with relatives and other healthcare professionals involved in the patient's management is accurate - Organising resuscitation team debriefing - 9.
+All institutions should have a system in place for always ensuring access to at least one clinician, either on-site or in close proximity, who can provide advanced life support (ACSQH 2021). - 8.
+The resuscitation team should have a leader who is responsible for: - Directing and co-ordinating the resuscitation. - Ensuring the safety of the resuscitation team. - Leading end-of-life decisions with the resuscitation attempt in consultation with admitting teams and significant others. - Ensuring that documentation (including audit forms) and communication with relatives and other healthcare professionals involved in the patient's management is accurate. - Organising resuscitation team debriefing. - 9.
 The institution should ensure that a complete and detailed record of the cardiopulmonary arrest is retained within the patient's clinical record.
 This data should also be recorded on a central database. - 10.
 In institutions where appropriate staff and facilities are not available for a resuscitation team, policies on the scope of resuscitation practice by staff must be available.
 In such situations coordination of a rapid response may be achieved with a local ambulance service.
 Provision of this service must be organised with the ambulance service.